SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

 .. figure:: media/scevent/Association_of_an_origin_by_matching_picks.jpg
     :scale: 50 %
     :alt: alternate association of an origin by matching picks.
+    :align: center

-    Associations of an origin to an event by matching picks.
+    Association of an origin to an event by matching picks.

 .. _scevent-preforg: